-Check one: \Box The assignment was not arbitrarily or unreasonably imposed.

-□ The assignment was arbitrarily or unreasonably imposed.

-Reasons for the determination are:
+Check one: $\Box$ The assignment was not arbitrarily or unreasonal was not arbitrarily or unreasonably imposed. □ The assignment was arbitrarily or unreasonably imposed.
+Reasons for th Reasons for the determination are: Suggested Re (Optional): (opnom) Neutral Umpi re's Name Faculty Member's Name Neutral Umpi re's Signature Date Decision Issued

-Suggested Remedy (Optional):

-Neutral Umpire's Name

-Neutral Umpire's Signature

-Faculty Member's Name

-Date Decision Issued

-Appendix I FLORIDA STATE UNIVERSITY CRITERIA AND PROCEDURES FOR PROMOTION AND TENURE